KishoreLamar10/MyTours/README.md

-Natours | Tour Booking Application
+MyTours | Tour Booking Application
-Welcome to Natours, a full-stack web application for discovering and booking exciting nature tours.
+Welcome to MyTours, a full-stack web application for discovering and booking exciting nature tours.
 This project is built with a complete back-end API using Node.js and Express, and a server-side rendered front-end using Pug templates.
 It features secure user authentication, payment processing with Stripe, and interactive maps with Mapbox.

 ✨ Key Features
 RESTful API: A complete back-end API for managing tours, users, bookings, and reviews.